Indexers in Azure Search

 Data sources are configured and managed independently of the indexers that use them, which means a data source can be used by multiple indexers to load more than one index at a time.

 Step 2: Create an index

 An indexer will automate some tasks related to data ingestion, but creating an index is generally not one of them.
 As a prerequisite, you must have a predefined index with fields that match those in your external data source.
-For more information about structuring an index, see Create an Index (Azure Search REST API).
+For more information about structuring an index, see Create an Index (Azure Search REST API) or Index class.
 For help with field associations, see Field mappings in Azure Search indexers.

 Although indexers cannot generate an index for you, the Import data wizard in the portal can help.
 In most cases, the wizard can infer an index schema from existing metadata in the source, presenting a preliminary index schema which you can edit in-line while the wizard is active.
 Once the index is created on the service, further edits in the portal are mostly limited to adding new fields.
 Consider the wizard for creating, but not revising, an index.
 For hands-on learning, step through the portal walkthrough.